AI Use Cases/Manufacturing

 Why the model needs 18+ months of your production history, not generic benchmarks

-Scrap rates, labor hours per unit, and material cost variance are highly specific to your product lines, equipment age, and supplier mix.
-A model trained on industry averages will generate excessive false positives on legitimate charges-seasonal material swings, planned rework on a quality escape-and erode Finance team trust quickly.
+Scrap rates, labor hours per unit, and material cost variance are highly specific to your product lines, equipment age, supplier mix, and the OEM customer programs you run.
+A model trained on industry averages will generate excessive false positives on legitimate charges - seasonal material swings, planned rework on a quality escape, tooling costs specific to one customer's spec - and erode Finance team trust quickly.
 The system requires sufficient historical production and cost data from your own operations before detection thresholds become reliable enough to auto-approve the majority of volume.

 3. 3